rcl-ssl/docs/certbot/windows-service.md

 ---
 title: Windows Service
-description: RCL CertificateBot Windows Service for automatic SSL/TLS certificate installation and renewal in a Windows server
+description: RCL SSL CertificateBot Windows Service for automatic SSL/TLS certificate installation and renewal in a Windows server
-parent: RCL CertificateBot
+parent: RCL SSL CertificateBot
 nav_order: 3
 ---

 # RCL CertificateBot for Windows
-**V6.0.10**
+**V7.0.0**

-RCL CertificateBot runs as a **Windows Service** in a Windows Server.
-The Windows Service will run every seven (7) days to automatically renew and save SSL/TLS certificates from a user's subscription in the **RCL Portal** to a Windows hosting machine.
+RCL SSL CertificateBot runs as a **Windows Service** in a Windows Server.
+The Windows Service will run every seven (7) days to automatically renew and save SSL/TLS certificates from a user's subscription in the **RCL SSL Portal** to a Windows hosting machine.

 ## Automatically Renew SSL/TLS Certificates

-You can use RCL CertificateBot to automatically renew SSL/TLS certificates created in the **RCL Portal** using the the following creation options :
+You can use RCL SSL CertificateBot to automatically renew SSL/TLS certificates created in the **RCL SSL Portal** using the the following creation options :

 - Azure DNS (including SAN) - **Recommended**

-**'Stand Alone' certificates are not supported by RCL CertificateBot.**
+**'Stand Alone' certificates are not supported by RCL SSL CertificateBot.**

-# Install RCL CertificateBot
+# Install RCL SSL CertificateBot
 ## Download the Files

 - The Windows Service files (``certificatebot-win-xx``) are available in the [GitHub Project](https://github.com/rcl-ssl/RCL.CertificateBot) page in the [Releases](https://github.com/rcl-ssl/RCL.CertificateBot/releases/tag/V6.0.10) section: